PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 Check its reference documentation here: [http://build.prestashop.com/prestashop-ui-kit/](http://build.prestashop.com/prestashop-ui-kit/)<br />
 Check its code here: [https://github.com/PrestaShop/prestashop-ui-kit](https://github.com/PrestaShop/prestashop-ui-kit)

-Note that it is still a work in progress, and should not be considered stable until 1.7 is released.
+Note that it is still a work in progress.
 It currently only works in the new back office pages: the Product page and the Modules page.

 ### Where is the 1.7 Designer documentation?

-The Designer documentation is being worked on.
-Since the way themes work is still being worked on until we reach beta phase, it will not be released before the API is fully stabilized.
-[The site is online](http://developers.prestashop.com/), and [you can contribute](https://github.com/PrestaShop/docs)!
+The Designer documentation is constantly being improved upon.
+[The techdoc site is online](http://developers.prestashop.com/), and [you can contribute](https://github.com/PrestaShop/docs)!

-In the meantime, we advise you to dive into the code of [the new default theme](https://github.com/PrestaShop/PrestaShop/tree/develop/themes/classic) (currently named “Classic”).
+For a taste of real-life usage, we advise you to dive into the code of [the new default theme](https://github.com/PrestaShop/PrestaShop/tree/develop/themes/classic) (named “Classic”).

 ## Module changes